 2020-2021: Throughout the COVID-19 pandemic, ASR has continued to operate on campus as much as possible.
 A small team of Route Riders continues to service waste bins on campus while ASR coordinators are working both remotely and in-person.
 We are hopeful that we can resume all normal operations in the Fall of 2021 and are looking forward to seeing everyone on campus soon!

-The Associated Students Recycling (ASR) team consists of 6 Route Riders, 2 Route Rider Coordinators, 1 Outreach Coordinator, 1 Administrative Coordinator, and 1 career -staff Program Coordinator.
+During a normal school year, the Associated Students Recycling (ASR) team typically consists of 12 Route Riders, 2 Route Rider Coordinators, 1 Outreach Coordinator, 1 Administrative Coordinator, and 1 career -staff Program Coordinator.
 Other than the Program Coordinator ASR is staffed entirely by students.
 From the hiring process, to daily operations, and implementing new programs, students are 100% involved in the management of ASR.

 Our operations include:

 - Managing the receptacles for all outdoor recycling and compost, all waste in AS buildings, and e-waste and compost bins in pilot buildings and offices

 - Reaching out to the UCSB community through campaigns and workshops to promote proper waste diversion and its benefits

 - Partnering with Facilities Management to provide waste diversion services at UCSB events

 - Working closely with other sustainability organizations such as the Department of Public Worms and Zero Waste Committee to help reduce campus waste

 ASR is supervised by Katee Gustavson.
 Katee oversees the student team to ensure that operations are running smoothly and effectively.
 She also keeps ASR connected with other sustainability organizations on campus.
 ASR’s current focus is on expanding and improving operations so that we can help the UCSB campus reach its goal of zero waste.